Dynamics, data and reconstruction: Observations

+\begin{example} [Pre-order valued observations] An Alexandroff topology is a topology which is closed under arbitrary intersection \cite[e.g.]{Arenas1999alex}.
+There is a one-to-one correspondence between Alexandroff topologies on a set $X$ and preorders (reflexive and transitive relations) on $X$.
+The preorder naturally associated to any Alexandroff topology is called the \emph{specialization preorder}.
+Here the relation $x\leq y$ holds if $x$ lies in the closure of $y$.
+One automatically obtains a subcategory $\textbf{\text{Alex}}$ of $\Topo$.
+There has been an increased interest in pre-order valued observations, in the form of Morse-decompositions of invariant sets \cite[e.g.]{ConleyZehnder1984, Mischaikow1999Conley, Mischaikow2002topo}.
+Every dynamical system or more specifically, the omega-limit set of every orbit can thus be associated with a Morse decomposition.
+This approach to quantifying dynamical systems corresponds to the choice of the category $\ObsSp$ from Assumption \ref{A:obs} being $\textbf{\text{Alex}}$. \end{example}

-We shall interpret a dynamical system along with a measurement as a 4-tuple $\paran{ \Phi^t, \Omega, \phi, \calY }$, where $\phi : \Omega \to \iota(\calY)$ is a morphism in $\Context$ which is to be interpreted as the measurement of the domain $\Omega$.
+We shall interpret a dynamical system along with a measurement as a 3-tuple $\paran{ \Omega, \Phi^t, \phi }$, where $\phi : \Omega \to \iota(\calY)$ is a morphism in $\Context$ which is to be interpreted as the measurement of the domain $\Omega$.
 The collection of these 4-tuples also bear a categorical structure.
 A typical morphism in this category is

 where the blue and yellow rows represent two separate objects in $\DSM$.
+Note that $h$ is a morphism in $\calC$ representing a change of variables, while $A$ is a morphism in $\calC_{obs}$, which may allow a more restricted class of morphisms.
 The morphisms in $\DSM$ thus represent change of variables that are consistent not only with the dynamics but also the measurement maps.
 If two measurement dynamical systems related as in \eqref{eqn:def:DSM_morphism}, then the dataset generated by $\paran{ \Phi^t, \Omega, \phi, \calY }$ can be transformed into that of $\paran{ \Phi'^t, \Omega', \phi', \calY' }$.
 The categorical structure borne by \eqref{eqn:def:DSM_morphism} is described more conveniently using the language of \emph{comma categories}.

-\paragraph{Comma categories} A general arrangement of categories and functors :
+\paragraph{Comma categories} Given any category $\calC$ let $\Hom(\calC)$ denote the collection of all its morphisms.
+A general arrangement of categories and functors :

 creates a special category called a \emph{comma category} $\Comma{\alpha}{\beta}$.
 Its objects are